Samantha Kidd Mystery #7

 Leave the cannoli.
 Take the shoes!

-Cement Stilettos is the seventh installment in the Style in a Small Town cozy mystery series.
-If you like mafia mayhem, surprising secrets, and a makeover to end all makeovers, then you’ll love Diane Vallere’s clean mystery.
+Cement Stilettos is the seventh installment in the Samantha Kidd mystery series.
+If you like mafia mayhem, surprising secrets, and a makeover to end all makeovers, then you’ll love Diane Vallere’s hilarious mystery.

 Looking for your next great read?
 Fuggedaboudit!
 Read Cement Stilettos today!